Global Mind Tests

 Is 200 ms Reaction Time Good?

-150 ms vs 200 ms vs 250 ms: what it usually means
+150 ms vs 180 ms vs 200 ms vs 250 ms vs 300 ms

-What counts as a “fast” reaction time?
+What counts as a fast reaction time?

 Does age change whether 200 ms is good?